-AUTM members get instant access to online networking and helpful resources and deep discounts on AUTM events and surveys.
+Get instant access to helpful resources, networking and discounts on AUTM events.

 Get involved by supporting a committee that suits your interests and availability.